Pray this for Your Pastor

 This is one of the most practical and often overlooked ways to pray.

 Saturday can be a heavy day, with final preparations, last-minute tweaks, and mental weight.
-Pray that your pastor would be able to rest well, both physically and mentally.
+Pray that your pastor can rest well, both physically and mentally.

 Ask God to give him peace, good sleep, and a settled heart.
 Pray that he would go into Sunday not drained, but refreshed and ready.